ferrx electromagnetic steel examination

 Ferrx is an independent company located in Trondheim, Norway with the business idea to provide the FEMM technology for different onshore and offshore markets.

-Ferrx patented the method now called FEMM (Ferrx ElectroMagnetic Method), and with support from several oil companies and Innovation Norway and The Research Council of Norway developed and industrialized systems for the O&G market.
-A system for monitoring fatigue in steel risers has been certified by DNV GL.
+Ferrx patented the method called FEMM (Ferrx ElectroMagnetic Method), and with support from several oil companies and Innovation Norway and The Research Council of Norway developed and industrialized the technology.
+A system for monitoring fatigue in steel risers has been certified by DNV

-This technology measures directly the actual response and condition of steel structures in selected locations and thus makes possible more accurate estimates of the condition of the whole structure and the safe operational life.
+This technology measures directly the actual response and condition of steel structures in selected locations and thus makes possible in a simple way more accurate estimates of the condition of the whole structure and the safe operational life.

 Resources

 We appreciate the importance of having a team of highly qualified and motivated employees.
-In addition to offering interesting opportunities within development and industrialization of advanced technology products in close cooperation with clients, the employees will receive competitive compensation and be invited to share in the values they create as team members at Ferrx.
+We offer interesting opportunities within advanced methods and technology in close cooperation with clients.
+The employees will receive competitive compensation and be invited to share in the values they create as team members at Ferrx.

 Contact us